How Can Foreigners Start a Business in Singapore?

 Can Foreigners in Singapore Run a Business From Their Homes?

-The Singapore government allows foreigners who wish to run a small business from their Singapore homes (such as a home bakery) to do so under the Home-Based Small Scale Business Scheme, subject to the terms of their passes.
+The Singapore government allows foreigners who wish to run a small business from their Singapore homes (such as a home bakery) to do so under either the Home Office Scheme or Home-Based Business Scheme, subject to the terms of their passes.

-In practice, this means that only EntrePass holders, or Dependant’s/Long-Term Visit Pass pass-holders with a Letter of Consent from MOM, may run businesses from their Singapore homes (as explained above).
+In practice, this means that only EntrePass holders, Dependant’s Pass holders or Long-Term Visit Pass pass-holders with a Letter of Consent from MOM, may run businesses from their Singapore homes (as explained above).

 In addition, it must be noted that such businesses must respect the residential nature of the property and must thus observe certain guidelines.
-These include:
+For example, the guidelines of the Home-Based Business Scheme include:

 - The home business must not employ any persons outside of the household.

-- The home business must not display paid or physical advertisements (business signboards etc.)
+- The home business must not display signboards or posters outside the property.

 - The home business must not introduce increased human or vehicle traffic to the site.